CU-ESIIL/Working_group_OASIS/docs/resources/data_processing.md

 ## Overview
 Brief description of the data processing objectives and scope.
 Reminder to adhere to data ownership and usage guidelines.

+## ACCESS proposal
+This is my draft text

 ## Data Sources
 List and describe data sources used, including links to cloud-optimized sources.
 Highlight permissions and compliance with data ownership guidelines.